This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Heavier and slightly thicker design compared to standard OLED panels

-The price differential is significant, with Sony commanding a $1,300 premium for the 65-inch model.
-This investment buys you reference-level color accuracy that professionals trust, Acoustic Surface Audio+ technology that turns the entire screen into a speaker for remarkable sound positioning, and processing that simply extracts more detail from every source.
-However, LG counters with better value, a more refined smart TV platform in webOS 24, and superior gaming credentials with twice as many HDMI 2.1 ports.
+The price gap is substantial.
+Sony charges a $1,300 premium for the 65-inch model compared to LG.
+That investment gets you reference-level color accuracy that professionals trust, Acoustic Surface Audio+ technology that turns the entire screen into a speaker for outstanding sound positioning, and processing that extracts more detail from every source.

 Frequently Asked Questions

-Yes, LG OLED C4 is better for gaming with four HDMI 2.1 ports (versus two on Sony), dedicated Game Optimizer menus, and slightly lower input lag.
-Both offer 0.1ms response time and support VRR/ALLM, but LG's implementation with more ports allows connecting multiple next-gen consoles and PCs simultaneously without switching cables.
+Absolutely.
+The LG C4 has four HDMI 2.1 ports compared to Sony's two, plus dedicated Game Optimizer menus and slightly lower input lag.
+Both offer 0.1ms response time and support VRR/ALLM, but LG's extra ports mean you can connect multiple next-gen consoles and PCs simultaneously without swapping cables constantly.